-This document outlines the approach for ensuring Lancashire Pension Board is fully compliant with legislative requirements for identifying, monitoring and managing potential conflicts of interest so as to ensure that no actual conflicts of interest arise.
+This document outlines the approach for ensuring the Lancashire Local Pension Board is fully compliant with legislative requirements for identifying, monitoring and managing potential conflicts of interest so as to ensure that no actual conflicts of interest arise.

 This policy applies to members of the Pension Board and to all officers and advisors supporting the operation of the Pension Board.
+References to Board Members also apply to advisors and, where appropriate, to officers, where an interest is not covered by the County Council's Code of Conduct for Employees.